How to Sell Bitcoin in the UK – A Beginner’s Guide (2025)

 Selling Bitcoin at the right time and minimising fees can increase your final profit.
 Here’s what I’ve learned.

-Timing the Market – When’s the Best Time to Sell?
+When is the Best Time to Sell?

 - Avoid emotional selling – Bitcoin is volatile, and sudden dips often recover.